lm22433/sep-resources/Flutter.md

 ### Prerequisites

+Before setting up CI for a Flutter project, ensure the following are in place:

+- A [GitHub](https://github.com/) repository containing your Flutter project.
+- Basic understanding of YAML (used for writing GitHub Actions workflows).
+- Flutter SDK installed locally for development and testing.
+- Basic familiarity with the Fluter CLI.

 ### Getting Started

 1. In your project's root folder, navigate to the `.github/workflows/` directory.
 If it doesn't exist, create it.
 To do this you can use your favourite file explorer or use the `mkdir` command.

 2. Inside this folder, you will want to create a new YAML file.
 Some common file names include: `flutter.yml`, `ci.yml`, and `continuous-integration.yml`.
 This file will define the GitHub workflow that will serve as your CI/CD pipeline.
 You can take a look at the [GitHub documentation](https://docs.github.com/en/actions/writing-workflows) on workflows for more information.

-Now that we have successfully create a file in the correct location, we can begin actually defining our workflow.
+3. Now that we have successfully create a file in the correct location, we can begin actually defining our workflow.
 Here is a very basic example to get stated:

 ```yaml
 name: Continuous Integration - Flutter